okoala/awesome-stars/README.md

 - [NBAPlus](https://github.com/SilenceDut/NBAPlus) - A concise APP about NBA News and Event with RxJava and EventBus
 - [spring-boot-graph-processing-example](https://github.com/kbastani/spring-boot-graph-processing-example) - A sample application that demonstrates how to build a graph processing platform as microservices to create a ranking dashboard of influential Twitter profiles
 - [react-native-webview-js-context](https://github.com/shayne/react-native-webview-js-context) - Utilize the JavaScript VM running inside an iOS UIWebView to exploit libraries targeting the DOM (e.g. Google Charts)
 - [WeChatLuckyMoney](https://github.com/geeeeeeeeek/WeChatLuckyMoney) - :money_with_wings: WeChat's lucky money helper (微信抢红包插件).
-An Android app that helps you grab red packets in WeChat groups.
+An Android app that helps you snatch red packets in WeChat groups.
 - [plaid](https://github.com/nickbutcher/plaid) - An Android app which provides design news & inspiration as well as being an example of implementing material design.
 - [elastic-job](https://github.com/dangdangdotcom/elastic-job) - Elastic-Job is a distributed scheduled job framework, based on Quartz and Zookeeper.
 - [Android-Tips](https://github.com/tangqi92/Android-Tips) - An awesome list of tips for android.